-The Lang Stane (long stone) of Aberdeen is situated close to busy and bustling Union Street.
-Many places in the city are named after this stone, but most people don’t know that it’s there.
+The Lang Stane (long stone) of Aberdeen is situated close to bustling and busy Union Street.
+Many places in the city are named after this stone, but most people don’t even know that it’s there.
 It’s hidden away on the corner of Langstane Place and Dee Street.
-The Music Hall can be seen in the background of the above photo.
+The Music Hall can be seen in the background of these first two photos.

 History of the Lang Stane

 There’s not a lot of documented history on the stone or how it came to be placed in the wall, though I have heard that this event happened in the 1960s.
 It’s shown as a solitary standing stone on a map from 1746, before Langstane Place was built.

 The Lang Stane may have originally been part of a stone circle.
 The carved base is consistent with this idea, that anchor shape being common in the stones of Aberdeenshire recumbent circles (see a photo of an uprooted one in this post about the circle on Aikey Brae here).
 It is also thought to have been used as a boundary marker along with another old and mysterious stone, the Crabstane.
 Both stones may have borne stony witness to the 1571 Battle of Craibstone between Clans Forbes and Gordon.

 Who carved the words on it, or when, I don’t know.
 But it was very naughty.
 There is also a faint six-pointed star just below the text, which is interesting but still desecration.

 Visiting the Lang Stane

 I like to pay the stone a wee visit when I’m in the vicinity, all tucked away and squished into its alcove as it is.
 There’s no scenic rolling hillsides or lush forests for the Lang Stane as enjoyed by its contemporaries…

 The opening scene of FIREFLIES AND CHOCOLATE takes place in a stone circle, the story then travelling the old cobbled streets of Aberdeen before leaving Scotland’s shores.